barryceelen/wp-hide-show-password/README.txt

 ["a compendium of why and how to show passwords and what’s coming next"](http://www.lukew.com/ff/entry.asp?1941) by Luke Wroblewski.

+= Options =

+A settings section is added to the 'General Settings' page.
+You can select between toggling password visibility via an icon in the password field (default) or via a checkbox below the password field.

 = Github =

 Fork me on [Github](https://github.com/barryceelen/wp-hide-show-password).